makktlawweb/crypto-solana-trading/replit.md

 User finds API documentation extremely valuable and expects to reference it frequently - appreciates having comprehensive, accessible documentation that can be quickly retrieved.
 Values being able to ask for the same information multiple times without friction.

+User appreciates the collaborative building process and has expressed satisfaction with the development capabilities and results achieved together.

 ## Commercial Vision

 **SaaS Copy Trading Platform - "SolanaTrader Pro":**